Character

 And react to your moves.

-Playing defence may keep you in the game
+Playing defense may keep you in the game

 But it won’t move you forward.